 - Requirement 4.1 states that strong cryptography should be used to "safeguard sensitive cardholder data during transmission over open, public networks."

 - Requirement 4.2 states that cardholder data should never be sent in an unencrypted email.

 Organizations that fail to meet PCI DSS requirements are subject to a range of penalties including fines, increased transaction fees, and cancellation of processing privileges.

 Meet PCI DSS Requirements with Smartcrypt

-Smartcrypt applies persistent data-level protection, using AES strong encryption (up to 256-bit) that exceeds PCI DSS requirements.
+When encrypting files, Smartcrypt applies persistent data-level protection, using AES strong encryption (up to 256-bit) that exceeds PCI DSS requirements.
 Encrypted information remains unreadable by unauthorized users, even in the event of a security breach.
 With Smartcrypt, even the most sensitive information can be sent via open, public networks without additional layers of protection.
-Smartcrypt encryption meets the enhanced PCI DSS requirements for data transmission that took effect in July 2016.
+Smartcrypt encryption meets the enhanced PCI DSS requirements for data transmission that took effect in 2016.

 The integration of ZIP compression with strong security not only ensures that information is secure, but it enables portability and efficient exchange of information across all major enterprise computing platforms.

 PKWARE’s innovative Smartkey technology automatically generates, synchronizes, and exchanges encryption keys according to your organization’s security policies, making the process automatic for end users.
 Smartkeys can be managed using Smartcrypt’s administration console and can be stored on third-party dedicated key management appliances.